TCP/IP training course contents

 TCP and UDP

-Ports, UDP header, TCP header, connections, ACK, sliding windows, options, connection states.
+Layer 4, port numbers, client ports, broadcasts multicasts and layer 4, UDP header, TCP header, connections, ACK, sliding windows, options, connection states.
+Sockets.

 Hands on: IPv6 setup troubleshooting